 - Wii games

 - Puzzles, cards, and board games

 When your time with us draws to an end, you’ll work with our discharge planner and your treatment team to develop an aftercare plan that meets your continuing treatment needs.
 Some of our patients feel they still would benefit from the structure of an inpatient program and opt to join a residential treatment center.
-Others feel they’d like to slowly integrate back into their community and choose to join our Partial Hospitalization Program (PHP) or Intensive Outpatient Program (IOP); each program allows the patient to return home in the evenings.
-Still others may feel they’ve made so much progress in our program that they’re ready to return home with referrals to traditional outpatient therapy and community resources.
+Others feel they’d like to slowly integrate back into their community and choose to join a structured partial hospitalization program (PHP) or intensive outpatient program (IOP); each treatment option allows the patient to return home in the evenings.
+Still others may feel they’ve made so much progress at our center that they’re ready to return home with referrals to traditional outpatient therapy and community resources.